k2controls/piRover02/sprint1/week04/index.md

 ### Assignments

-- Digital Outputs - Introduction
+- Digital Outputs
-  - submit .docx or .pdf file
+  - Submit .docx or .pdf file with measurements and detailed summary.
     - See instructions for summary.
-Detailed response is required.
-Discuss high-side and low-side configurations and constraints when driving loads using a GPIO port.
+    - Detailed response is required.
+    - Discuss high-side and low-side configurations and constraints when driving loads using a GPIO port.
+    - Discuss any issues with the procedures.
   - Digital Output - video lab checks
     - Submit video.
 Be sure to show resistor configuration on breadboard.